evert/evert.github.com/_posts/2022/2022-03-04-log4j-faker-black-swan.md

-In the case of Faker.js/Color.js, a lot of people in the Node.js community suggested to no longer specify 'version ranges' for dependencies but lock everything to a specific version in `package.json`, but I kind of found myself disagreeing with most of this.
+In the case of Faker.js/Color.js, a lot of people in the Node.js community suggested to no longer specify 'version ranges' for dependencies but lock everything to a specific version in `package.json`.

+I however found myself disagreeing with both of those conclusions.

 For each of these major issues, I looked at the events unfolding and I have a hard time reaching the conclusion that there's a big problem that needs to be solved.
+It was quite the opposite actually.

 It's hard to find exact statistics, but the sources I could find suggests that there's 100.000s of open source developer as many open source packages.